gzoller/dotty-reflection/README.md

 * This library is highly-experimental and subject to major change/breakage

-* The goal initially is to get this functionality working, not wind awards for beauty. **If you have better ways to do the same thing, please submit a PR!**
+* The goal initially is to get this functionality working, not win awards for beauty. **If you have better ways to do the same thing, please submit a PR!**